A new nonmonotone adaptive trust region algorithm: Introduction

 In this paper, by combining the idea of adaptive trust region and nonmonotone techniques, we propose a new efficient nonmonotone trust region algorithm for solving unconstrained optimization problems.
 In the new algorithm, a radius dependent shrinkage parameter is used to adjust the trust region radius in rejected steps that addresses the first disadvantage of IATR.
 For resolving the second disadvantage, a novel strategy is used to compute the nonmonotone parameter in this algorithm which prevents a sudden increment in the objective values.

-The paper is organized as follows: the new algorithm is proposed in the next section and section two is devoted to its convergence properties.
-The numerical results of testing the new algorithm to solve a collection of CUTEst test problems are reported in section 3 and the last section includes the conclusion.
+The paper is organized as follows: the new algorithm is proposed in the next section.
+Section 3 is devoted to its convergence properties.
+The numerical results of testing the new algorithm to solve a collection of the CUTEst test problems are reported in section 4.
+The last section includes the conclusion.